slac-lcls/lute/docs/usage/running_lute.md

 - `-t <ManagedTaskName>` is the name of the **managed** `Task` you want to run.
 - `-c </path/...>` is the path to the configuration YAML.
 - `--debug` is the flag to control whether or not to run in debug mode.
+- `--psana2` is a flag to switch to using the psana2 base environment for LUTE.
+Otherwise, it will use the psana1 environment.
+The core infrastructure runs in both.
+If running a workflow and it was determined that the experiment/run was a LCLS2 environment, this argument will be added automatically.
+In general, this has no effect on `Task` execution; however, it may allow some `TaskParameters` models to use psana1/psana2 specific information to simplify configuration.

 In addition to the LUTE-specific arguments, SLURM arguments must also be provided (`$SLURM_ARGS` above).
 You can provide as many as you want; however you will need to at least provide: